Randy Hillier

-Randy Alexander Hillier (born 1958) is a Canadian politician who served as a member of provincial parliament (MPP) in the Legislative Assembly of Ontario from 2007-2022.
+Randy Alexander Hillier (born 1958) is a Canadian politician who served as a member of provincial parliament (MPP) in the Legislative Assembly of Ontario from 2007 to 2022.
 Hillier represented the riding of Lanark—Frontenac—Kingston as an independent MPP from 2019 to 2022.
 This riding contains much of the dissolved riding of Lanark—Frontenac—Lennox and Addington, which he represented from 2007 to 2018.
 Hillier was initially elected as a Progressive Conservative (PC) Party MPP, remaining a member until he was removed in 2019.
 Despite announcing that he would run for election under the banner of the Ontario First Party in November 2021, Hillier announced in March 2022 that he would not seek re-election.

 Hillier was a candidate in the 2009 PC leadership election and the interim leadership election in 2014.
 He has formerly served as the PC critic for the Attorney General, Labour, Northern Development, and Mines and Forestry in the legislature.
 Hillier was removed from the PC Party by Premier Doug Ford in 2019 after making disrespectful comments to parents of children with autism.
 He has been outspoken against the use of facemasks, vaccines, and lockdowns during the COVID-19 pandemic.
 He spent extensive time at the "Freedom Convoy", encouraging people to flood police phone lines during the clearance of protesters, and is currently on bail following nine charges related to his activity around the protest.

 He sat as an independent MPP until the dissolution of Parliament on 3 May 2022.
 As of August 2022, Hillier provides landscaping and excavation services.